The Principal Dev – Masterclass for Tech Leads

 Acknowledgments

 The postprocessing module is a Rust port of PostForecasts.jl.
+The sequential monitoring module (monitor::) is a Rust port of changepoint.forecast by Thomas Grundy (Lancaster University), based on Fremdt (2014).
 Feature extraction is inspired by tsfresh.
 Forecasting models are validated against StatsForecast by Nixtla.
 See THIRDPARTY_NOTICE.md for full attribution and references to the research papers that inspired this implementation.

 License